 Anyone who earns an income can open a Roth IRA.
 There are no age restrictions.
 A Roth IRA is well-suited for people who begin their careers in a lower tax bracket than where they expect to be when they retire since they will not be taxed on their withdrawals.

 Yes, you can contribute to a Roth IRA even if you or your spouse participates in another retirement plan.
 Your contributions may be limited, however, if your income exceeds a certain level (see above).

-As the fifth largest savings bank in the nation, our banking representatives can help you save for retirement.
+As one of the largest savings bank in the nation, our banking representatives can help you save for retirement.

 Learn more answers to frequently asked Roth IRA questions at Synchrony Bank by calling one of our financial representatives at 1-844-345-5789 today.

 Synchrony Bank does not provide tax advice so be sure to contact your tax advisor or financial consultant before opening or contributing to an IRA.

 *ANNUAL PERCENTAGE YIELD (APY): All APYs are accurate as of 05/25/2018.